Grant Herbert Logo

 Just because the organisation has put you in a position of trust, it doesn't mean that people will automatically trust you.
 For you to gain other people's trust, you need to make sure that you're doing what you need to do to earn their trust.

 Looking at that the other way, the people you work with need to earn your trust.
+I like to give people the benefit of the doubt until the trust is broken.

 You got to earn that trust.